thelinuxkid/python-protolite/README.rst

 If you download the source code from github_ you will see a ``grammar`` directory at the root level.
-This directory contains all the files used to create the parser and lexer in ``protolite.parse``, the module used by ``python-protolitec`` to parse the protobuf definition files.
+This directory contains all the files used to create the parser and lexer in ``protolite.parser``, the module used by ``python-protolitec`` to parse the protobuf definition files.
 If you are familiar with Antlr_ you can edit the ``proto_lexer.g`` and ``proto_parser.g`` files in this directory to create a